 How much does Ellyse Perry earn?

-It’s estimated that Ellyse Perry earns about $300,000 a year with her combined WBBL and national team contracts, which includes marketing duties.
+Ellyse Perry’s salary is about $300,000 a year with her combined WBBL and national team contracts, which includes marketing duties.
 Her net worth had been valued at over $10 million with her sponsorships and endorsements.

 How much does Sam Stosur earn?